DecodeGenetics/Ratatosk/README.md

 **What are the quality scores output by Ratatosk?**

 Ratatosk outputs a quality score for each corrected base indicating how confident is Ratatosk in the correction of that base.
-A score of 0 means the base is left uncorrected, a score of 1 means the base was corrected with a very low confidence while a score of 40 means that Ratatosk is very sure of the correction.
+A score of 0 means the base is left uncorrected, a score of 1 means the base was corrected with a very low confidence while a score of 40 means that Ratatosk is very confident of the correction.
 The scores are output in the Phred33 format but the scoring scale is linear (rather than logarithmic for Phred33).

 ## Troubleshooting